richmahn/en_tn/gen/front/intro.md

 The book of Genesis says that a perfect God created a perfect world.
 However, the world became imperfect because human beings began to sin.
 But Genesis shows that God continues to have complete control over the world.

-Genesis also describes the start of God's plan to bring the sinful world back to himself.
-An important event in this process occurred when God began a special relationship with Abraham and his descendants.
-He expressed this relationship in a covenant with Abraham.
+Genesis also describes the start of God's plan to bless the whole world again.
+This is shown when God makes a covenant with Abraham.
+With this covenant God chose Abraham and his descendants to be his people.
+God promised to bless the world through Abraham's desendants.

 #### What was the custom for inheritance as described by Genesis? ####

-The cultural concepts of inheritance and of the passing on of a father's blessing are very significant in Genesis.
-The blessing that Abraham passed on to his son Isaac placed him as an ancestor of the people of Israel.
-This is unlike the experience of Ishmael, Abraham's other son, who did not receive that same divine blessing.
-Likewise, Isaac's older son Esau foolishly gave up the same blessing, which his younger brother Jacob received instead.
+The cultural concepts of inheritance and of the passing on of a father's blessing occur several times in Genesis.
+Abraham blessed his son, Isaac, and made him the ancestor of the people of Israel.
+However, Ishmael, Abraham's other son, did not receive that same divine blessing.
+Likewise, Isaac's older son Esau  did not receive the blessing.
+Isaac's younger son, Jacob, received it instead.
 (See: [[rc://en/tw/dict/bible/kt/inherit]] and [[rc://en/tw/dict/bible/kt/bless]])

-Additionally, it was customary for a man to divide among his sons his material wealth and land.
-All his sons received equal portions, except that the oldest son received twice as much.
-The oldest son's portion was called a double portion.
-It was this double portion that Esau also gave up.
+Also, it was the custom for a man to divide among his sons his material wealth and land.
+All his sons received equal portions except that the oldest son.
+The firstborn son received twice as much.
+His portion was called a double portion.
+Esau was foolish and gave up his right to receive the double portion.

 #### How does Genesis present sin and evil? ####